 Example: cigarettes basically have little acceptance as a medium of exchange in society.
 Immediately after World War II or in a prison, on the other hand, they do.
 Bitcoin's adaptation is increasing day by day at different levels.

-In summary, a medium of exchange is a type of money or asset that is accepted as payment for goods and services in society.
+In conclusion, a medium of exchange is a type of money or asset that is accepted as a means of payment for goods and services in society.

-The use of a medium of exchange allows people to trade and exchange without having to barter directly and can facilitate the efficient allocation of resources in an economy.
+The use of a medium of exchange allows people to engage in trade and exchange without having to barter directly.
+In addition, the medium of exchange can facilitate an efficient allocation of resources in an economy.

-In the past, various forms of money, such as gold and fiat currencies, were used as a medium of exchange.
-Today, cryptocurrencies such as bitcoin are emerging as a potential medium of exchange.
+In the past, various forms of money, such as gold, shells, and fiat currencies, were used as a medium of exchange.
+Today, cryptocurrencies such as Bitcoin are emerging as a potential medium of exchange.

 Spread the knowledge